michelfernandez/cove/site/content/english/identification.md

 # id steps component
 id_steps:
-  title: This is how identification with the ID app by Swisscom works
+  title: This is how identification with the ID app of Swisscom works
-  subtitle: This is how identification with the ID app by Swisscom works
+  subtitle: This is how identification with the ID app of Swisscom works
   steps:
     - title: Step 1
       text: The user's ID is scanned and checked with Swisscom's ID app.